Courtesan/Fembot/README.md

 # Fembot
-Fembot is a discord bot that uses ChatGPT to create a blah
+Fembot is a discord bot that uses ChatGPT to create a bot that answers your questions.